SJTU-PLV/nominal-compcert-popl22-artifact/README.md

     backward_simulation (Csem.semantics p) (Asm.semantics tp).
   ```

+### Instantiation of Nominal CompCert

+As described in Section 3.4, there is *zero immediate overhead* to introduce
+instantiations of block ids and supports.
+One can provide different implementations
+for `Module Block` in  [`common/Values.v`](Nominal-CompCert/common/Values.v) and
+`Module Sup` in [`common/Memory.v`](Nominal-CompCert/common/Memory.v).
+As long as these
+implementations satisfy the corresponding interfaces
+(`Module Block <: BLOCK` and `Module Sup <: SUP`), the entire proof of Nominal CompCert holds.

 ## Extension 2: Nominal CompCert with Structured Memory Space

 This extension is implemented in the directory